okta/okta-auth-js/README.md

 });
 ```

-After reading values, this method will rewrite either the hash fragment or search query portion of the URL (if [responseMode](#additional-options) is "query") so that the code or tokens are no longer present or visible to the user.
+After reading values, this method will rewrite either the hash fragment or search query portion of the URL (depending on the [responseMode](#responsemode)) so that the code or tokens are no longer present or visible to the user.
 For this reason, it is recommended to use a dedicated route or path for the [redirectUri](#additional-options) so that this URL rewrite does not interfere with other URL parameters which may be used by your application.
 A complete login flow will usually save the current URL before calling `getWithRedirect` and restore the URL after saving tokens from `parseFromUrl`.

 ```javascript
 // On any page while unauthenticated.
 Begin login flow